Timoo20/devsecops-pipeline-bitbucket-nodejs-aws/README.md

           TASK_DEFINITION: "node-task"
 ```

-*Why*: Enables automated testing of new features in a controlled environment.
+Enables automated testing of new features in a controlled environment.

 ---